1994 FIFA World Cup: Venues

 The games were played in nine cities across the contiguous United States.
 All stadiums had a capacity of at least 53,000 and were occupied by professional or college American football teams.

 Other host city candidates included Atlanta, Denver, Kansas City, Las Vegas, Miami, Minneapolis, New Orleans, Philadelphia, Seattle, and Tampa, as well as smaller communities such as Annapolis, Maryland; Columbus, Ohio; Corvallis, Oregon; and New Haven, Connecticut.
 Some sites, including Joe Robbie Stadium in Miami and Candlestick Park in San Francisco, were rejected because of conflicts with Major League Baseball.
-Stanford Stadium, 30 mi southeast of San Francisco, and the Citrus Bowl in Orlando, Florida, were picked (the Miami Orange Bowl, another Miami venue, required major renovations to meet tournament standards).
+Stanford Stadium in the San Francisco Bay Area's South Bay and the Citrus Bowl in Orlando, Florida, were picked instead (the Miami Orange Bowl, another Miami venue, required major renovations to meet tournament standards).

 The Rose Bowl hosted the most matches with eight, four of them in the knockout stage, including the final.
 Giants Stadium hosted seven games including a semifinal; Foxborough Stadium, Stanford Stadium, and the Cotton Bowl hosted six games each, and Soldier Field, Robert F. Kennedy Memorial Stadium, and the Citrus Bowl hosted five games each.
 Pontiac Silverdome, the first indoor stadium used in a World Cup, hosted four group-stage games, the fewest of any venue; it was also the only one of the nine used that did not host knockout-round games.